Scholarship & Aid Programs

 Lyon College offers a number of scholarships worth many thousands of dollars for qualified students.
 These scholarships and grants can come from one or more of three sources: Lyon College, the federal government, and the state government.

-Both the FAFSA (www.fafsa.ed.gov) and the YOUniversal Scholarship application (www.adhe.edu) become open and available for completion on 10/1/17.
+Both the FAFSA (www.fafsa.ed.gov) and the YOUniversal Scholarship application (YOUniversal Scholarship Application) become open and available for completion on October 1st each year.

 You must be accepted for admission to Lyon before any financial aid award can be made.

 Jump to Federal Aid Programs | Jump to State Aid Programs

 Lyon College awards academic merit-based aid according to a review of a student’s application and academic performance.
 These amounts are annual and renewable for up to eight semesters of undergraduate study provided that the student maintains requirements.
 Students will be notified of their award by the Admissions Office staff after being accepted.

 A typical student that has at least 20 on the ACT and at least a 2.5 transcript GPA may be offered one of the following scholarships.
-These Scholarship range from $13,000 to full tuition.
+These Scholarships range from $15,000 to full tuition.